spyoungtech/json-five-rs/README.md

 ## Status

 This project is in **very** early phases.
-Some major pieces of functionality are missing, not least of which includes correctly processing escapes from JSON strings to produce Rust string values.
-Although many test cases are passing, it is safe to say it is not yet suitable for production use.

-More thorough testing is needed to ensure that the tokenizer/parser rejects invalid documents.
+While the crate is usable right now, more thorough testing is needed to ensure that the tokenizer/parser rejects invalid documents.

 Questions, discussions, and contributions are welcome.
 Right now, things are moving fast, so the best way to contribute is likely to just [open an issue](https://github.com/spyoungtech/json-five-rs/issues).